UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_03.md

 the easiest thing would be to change our current working directory, so that we don’t have to type zips over and over again.
-The command to do this is `cd`, which stands for "change directory", since it changes what directory we are in.
+The command to do this is `cd`, which stands for "Change Directory", since it changes what directory we are currently inside.

 `cd` doesn't print anything.
 This is normal: